PlanTL-GOB-ES/NegEx-MES/README.md

 When the modification field is Negated, the type_modification field can take the following four values, ordered from highest to lowest degree of negation, which allow to detect not only negation, but also uncertainty.

-* `Neg-phrases`: for words --adverbs (e.g. *no* (no), *tampoco* (neither)), negative predicates (e.g. *declina* (declines), *ausencia de* (absemce of), *rechazado* (rejected)) and prepositions (*sin* (without)-- that deny the term in question and are equivalent to the logical connective of the negation in the propositional logic.
+* `negPhrases`: for words --adverbs (e.g. *no* (no), *tampoco* (neither)), negative predicates (e.g. *declina* (declines), *ausencia de* (absemce of), *rechazado* (rejected)) and prepositions (*sin* (without)-- that deny the term in question and are equivalent to the logical connective of the negation in the propositional logic.
 For example, if the term was fever, these words would deny this term: absence of fever, without fever, etc.

-* `Post-neg-phrases`: for words that also indicate denial, but include some doubt, so they are a little less strict than the previous ones; e.g. *debe descartarse para/debe ser descartado para* (it should be discarded for), *improbable* (unlikely), etc.
+* `postNegPhrases`: for words that also indicate denial, but include some doubt, so they are a little less strict than the previous ones; e.g. *debe descartarse para/debe ser descartado para* (it should be discarded for), *improbable* (unlikely), etc.

-* `Pseudo-neg-phrases`: for words very similar to the previous ones, but they include the doubt directly between their
+* `pseNegPhrases`: for words very similar to the previous ones, but they include the doubt directly between their
 possibilities; e.g. *no estoy seguro si* (I am not sure if), *dudo* (I doubt), *tengo dudas* (I have doubts), etc.

-* `Conjunctions`: for adversative conjunctions: pero, sin embargo, aunque, etc. (however, but, if not...).
+* `conjunctions`: for adversative conjunctions: pero, sin embargo, aunque, etc. (however, but, if not...).
 That is, they contradict, partially or totally, the term.
 Therefore, they allow to determine the degree of uncertainty that a term has with respect to the phrase in which it appears.

 Distinguishing these different degrees of modification can be very useful, for example, to assign a specific weight to the terms according to the negation words that co-occur with them.
 For example, a weight of 0.25 could be assigned to the terms co-ocurring with (1), 0.50 to those co-ocurring with (2), 0.75 to those co-ocurring with (3), and 0.85 to those co-ocurring with (4).